- [Part 1]: Why ActiveCampaign’s SaaS Messaging & Positioning Is Awesome

 Drip uses a similar strategy with its reports on entrepreneurship and small business marketing.As far as I can tell, ActiveCampaign isn’t currently doing original research — or at least nothing close to the scale of MailChimp and Drift.

 Respect-Based Marketing (RBM) is a term we coined to describe the process we use to engage people once they’ve become aware of our brand.

-It combines tried-and-true business elements like respect, relationship, trust and authority — with modern and advanced sales funnel automation.
+It combines tried-and-true business elements like respect, relationship, trust and authority — with modern and advanced sales funnel automation to increase conversion rate.

 It looks like this:

 - Segment new leads into buckets by asking them 5 questions during the sign-up process.

 - Use this data to personalize and customize your emails, website and bot messages (and any other channels you might use)